 Extensive first-aid kits, including antibiotics and epinephrine, are carried on all programs.
 Contents and protocols are updated according to annually-reviewed standing orders and current wilderness medical protocols.
 Our equipment is top quality and impeccably maintained.
 All participants wear life jackets, safety harnesses, and helmets, as appropriate for participation in specific adventure activities.
 On our community service programs, participants use safety goggles, masks, and other protective gear, as necessary to ensure safety.

 Since our inception, RLT has been on the cutting edge of technological advances in communications.
 We were the first to carry Iridium satellite phones on all of our programs and today we continue to carry the latest in emergency communication systems for daily mission-critical reliable communication services.
 Cost does not prevent us from providing you with the best in care.
-According to geographic location, programs are equipped with satellite phones, ground-to-air radios, and/or cellular phones providing access to 24-hour medical help in case of emergency.
+According to geographic location, programs are equipped with satellite phones and/or cellular phones providing access to 24-hour medical help in case of emergency.
 Technology permitting, leaders can consult the directors, Jim and Donna Stein, anytime of the day or night.

 The Road Less Traveled is accredited by the American Camp Association.
 Accredited since our first year of operation, we continue to be committed to measuring the standard of our professionalism through the process of accreditation.
 Our accreditation indicates that we have voluntarily allowed our practices to be compared with over 300 standards established by professionals in the camp industry and that we have met or exceeded those standards.
 Courts of law and government regulators recognize the ACA standards, which often go beyond the requirements of state and federal laws, as the standards of the camp industry.
 Through the accreditation process, outside teams of trained camp professionals observe the camp in session to verify compliance with standards in the areas of health, safety, and program quality, including emergency procedures, program practices and design, health care, personnel policies, vehicle safety, goals, and administration.